project-open-data/project-open-data.github.io/v1.1/metadata-resources.md

 filename: "metadata-resources.md"
 ---

-This section provides further background and resources to assist agencies in implementing the [Project Open Data Metadata Schema v1.1](../schema/).
+This section provides further background and resources to assist agencies in implementing the [Project Company Data Metadata Schema v1.1](../schema/).

-In addition to template and sample files we also produce Project Open Data Metadata schema in JSON schema format.
+In addition to template and sample files we also produce Project Company Data Metadata schema in JSON schema format.
 [JSON schema](http://json-schema.org/) describes a JSON data format.
 It can be used to automatically validate Data.json files and to generate forms for creating JSON.

 ### Terms and Abbreviations ###
 * **JSON** - [JavaScript Object Notation](http://json.org/)